Return to site

 Oriel College, Oxford University decided this week to remove the statue of their main patron, Cecil Rhodes (1853-1902), to make way for African-American Rhodes scholar Alain Locke, the first and last for 50 years after to receive the scholarship.

-But as Joseph Plummer points out in Tragedy and Hope 101, it is perhaps not so important who started it, but that the milinnea-old mechanisms of the domination and control -- brought to a stage of perfection never seen before by Milner and Rhodes; leading to the Boer War, WWI, WWI; providing precedent in the concentration camps in Africa for Nazi, Soviet, Chinese, and American concentration camps to come - continue to today.
-Only by our collective awareness of their machinations -- the details of how such conspirators work -- do we have a chance of defeating their game of monopoly over the lives and fates of all the peoples of the world.
+But as Joseph Plummer points out in Tragedy and Hope 101, it is not so important who started it, but that the milinea-old mechanisms of the domination and control - brought to a stage of perfection never seen before by Milner and Rhodes; leading to the Boer War, WWI, WWI; providing precedent in the first concentration camps in Africa for Nazi, Soviet, Chinese, and American concentration camps to come - continue to today.
+Only by our collective awareness of their machinations - the details of how such conspirators work - do we have a chance of defeating their game of monopoly over the lives and fates of all the peoples of the world.